Brighton-Hedger-NOAA/mission-app-manual/docs/Background.md

 ---
 layout: default
-title: The Basics - Key Terms
+title: Mission App Background
 nav_order: 2
 ---

-# The Basics: Key Terms & Systems
+# Mission App Background:

 Understanding these core concepts is the first step to a successful data archive.